galactic2005/PEModUtils/README.md

 *PEModUtils* is a repository containing various premade assets available to use for [Psych Engine](https://github.com/ShadowMario/FNF-PsychEngine) or any engines built off it.

-* LUA Stage Recreations - stage recreations made in LUA.
+* Lua Stage Recreations - stage recreations made in Lua.
 * Utilities - utilities made for a variety of use cases.

 This allows you to focus on what's needed in your project with not having to deal with manually creating backend code or debugging code.